ms-iot/content/en-US/win10/AllJoynProducer.md

 The `<description>` tag is used to describe interfaces, capabilities and arguments, and can be localized for various languages.
 Liberal use of the `<description>` tag makes the XML more understandable and removes ambiguity.

 Standard practice dictates the use of the `org.alljoyn.Bus.Secure` annotation on an interface to enable security and authentication.
 For strong authentication, use a pre-shared key (PSK) or a certificate key exchange (ECDSA).
-Otherwise, a "null" authentication becomes the default behavior.
-The actual authentication mechanism happens in implementation, not the declaration.
+Otherwise, a "null" authentication becomes the default behavior.  **The actual authentication mechanism happens in implementation, not the declaration**.
 This annotation enables security but does not specify the type of security used or how it will be implemented.

 ___Example___